Association on American Indian Affairs

 • Researching Your Ancestry

-The Association on American Indian Affairs (AAIA), University of New Mexico School of Law Environmental Law Clinic, and the Pueblo of Pojoaque, have joined in an amici brief in the Standing Rock Sioux and Cheyenne River Sioux Tribes’ motion of partial summary judgment to provide important insight to the court on the trust responsibility that the United States has to Indian tribes to protect tribal interests through tribal consultations and federal laws, such as the National Environmental Protection Act (NEPA).
+The Association on American Indian Affairs (the Association), University of New Mexico School of Law Environmental Law Clinic, and the Pueblo of Pojoaque, have joined in an amici brief in the Standing Rock Sioux and Cheyenne River Sioux Tribes’ motion of partial summary judgment to provide important insight to the court on the trust responsibility that the United States has to Indian Tribes to protect tribal interests through tribal consultations and federal laws, such as the National Environmental Protection Act (NEPA).

 At stake are important environmental and cultural resources, including waterways, burial sites, and the traditional resources, of the Standing Rock Sioux Tribe and Cheyenne River Sioux Tribe, along the proposed Dakota Access Pipeline, which is now set to be drilled under Lake Oahe.
 Despite announcing scoping comments for an Environmental Impact State (EIS) under the normal procedures required under NEPA, the Army Corps of Engineers announced an about-face and approved the permit for the Dakota Access Pipeline without environmental and cultural reviews after a directive was issued by President Donald J. Trump regarding the Construction of the Dakota Access Pipeline.
 Amici call forth the responsibilities that the United States government has toward American Indian tribes, stating that:

 Water Protectors have gathered, prayed, and camped on the banks of Lake Oahe in opposition to the Dakota Access Pipeline since the spring.
-Today, February 22, 2017, enforcement is being sent into the camps to remove all people at 2 p.m.
+On February 22, 2017, enforcement was sent into the camps to remove all people at 2 p.m.

 Contact